Working From Home With Technology

 Do you need ADAPT or VPN?

 Many people won't need to use ADAPT and VPN, but both can support us in accessing some of our software systems and network data.
-Due to current increased usage, you may experience slow response times with VPN.
 We recommend using ADAPT if you need to access specific software or files on University network drives.

 ADAPT allows staff to work safely and securely as you would if on campus.
 It allows you to mimic your desktop to access software and files.